core-wg/oscore/draft-ietf-core-object-security.md

 2. Retrieve the Recipient Context associated with the Token.

-3. If Observe is used, verify the Sequence Number in the 'Partial IV' parameter as described in {{sequence-numbers}}.
+3. For Observe notifications, verify the Sequence Number in the 'Partial IV' parameter as described in {{sequence-numbers}}.

 4. Compose the Additional Authenticated Data, as described in {{cose-object}}.

 5. Compose the AEAD nonce

-   * If Observe is not used, compose the AEAD nonce by XORing the Context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.
+      * If the Observe option is not present in the response, compose the AEAD nonce by XORing the Context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.

-   * If Observe is used, compose the AEAD nonce by XORing the Context IV (Recipient IV) with the padded Partial IV parameter from the response.
+      * If the Observe option is present in the response, compose the AEAD nonce by XORing the Context IV (Recipient IV) with the padded Partial IV parameter from the response.

 5. Decrypt the COSE object using the Recipient Key.